This topic provides answers to frequently asked questions about the application protection feature of Security Center.

 Zero-day vulnerability prevention | Supported by default. | Mitigates zero-day vulnerabilities by using the rules that are created based on vulnerability exploit methods. |

-What types of applications can be protected by the application protection feature?
+What types of applications can be added to the application protection feature?

-The application protection feature is available only for Java and PHP applications.
+No. The application protection feature currently supports only Java and PHP applications.

 Log on to the Security Center console.
 In the top navigation bar, select the region of the assets that you want to manage.
 You can select China or Outside China.